Seinfeld and the Gang — Part 3: The Love Hangover

 We ran to claim the dollies to haul the stuff.
 Or, rather, we ran FROM the storage consultants.
 We unloaded the behemoth of a car and did a quite respectful send-up to Four Stooges and The Marx Brothers, as we dropped boxes, scraped the newly painted walls and drew a little blood from each of us.
 The race to the elevators from different aisles was kind of fun, too.

-Finally, the FAB FOUR put Aunt R’s valuables and effects in a safe (if toxic) place and closed that dead bolt, baby.
+Finally, we, the FAB FOUR put AROB’s [Aunt R’s] valuables and effects in a safe (if toxic) place and closed that dead bolt, baby.
 (SOB, photographer.)photo(2)Relief and laughter broke out as we got back into the BIG CAR, and I asked, “any other justice need dispensing?
 We have the car until tomorrow!”

 To review:

-1. Aunt R. was buried by two cornerstones of family (her chosen family and her family of origin) in a plot that will have her headstone.
+1. AROB was buried by two cornerstones of family (her chosen family and her family of origin) in a plot that will have her headstone.
 CHECK

 2. ULOB’s rights, etc., are resolved.
 CHECK

-3. Aunt R.’s sister is being looked after and my cousin and his wife are rehabilitating the souls of a generation who neglected her.
+3. AROB’s sister is being looked after and my cousin and his wife are rehabilitating the souls of a generation who neglected her.
 CHECK

 4. Apartment to be given back to Landlord.
-HALF CHECK (some things need to happen still)
+HALF CHECK (some things need to happen).

 SIDEBAR: But first, after this day, we needed some wine and hors d’oeuvres.

-And I think for SOB and me, through this excruciating process, we have accepted that Aunt R. had flaws that recalibrate our views of her present but don’t tarnish our visions of her as a hero of our youth.
-I know I have gone from harshly judgmental to willing to allow that there may facts I will never know that may be kinder to Aunt R.’s choices.
+And I think for SOB and me, through this excruciating process, we have accepted that AROB had flaws that recalibrate our views of her present but don’t tarnish our visions of her as a hero of our youth.
+I know I have gone from harshly judgmental to willing to allow that there may facts I will never know that may be kinder to her choices.

 The Seinfeld Gang and me, PART 1